thealicja/rnn-for-amoc-instability/README.md

 Efficiency for parameter sweeps, sensitivity analysis, or Monte Carlo runs

-The RNN essentially learns to emulate the complex behavior of the system—including nonlinear transitions—and provides a lightweight tool for forecasting and scenario exploration.
+The RNN essentially learns to emulate the complex behavior of the system-including nonlinear transitions—and provides a lightweight tool for forecasting and scenario exploration.

 ---